afzanurhakim/social-finance-automation/README.md

 ## Project Files
 * `assets/docs/`: Detailed project explanation and background.
-* `prompts/`: (Optional) System instructions used to tune Gemini for this specific task.
+* `prompts/`: System instructions used to tune Gemini for this specific task.

 ## Project Information
 This is the final project of AI for Work & Career Readiness which is part of the AI Opportunity Fund: Asia Pacific, in collaboration with AVPN and supported by Google.org and the Asian Development Bank.